This study analyses a Sentinel-2 Level-2A image acquired over Monte Faeta, Tuscany, on 29 April 2026.

 • Sentinel-2 does not measure temperature directly

-• Each pixel represents a 10 m ground area, which may contain mixed land cover
+• Each pixel represents a mixed 10 m ground area

-• Fire spread dynamics can shift the location of maximum signal after ignition
+• Fire spread dynamics can shift peak signal location

-• The observation is limited to a single satellite overpass in time
+• Only a single satellite overpass is available

 Conclusion